paregupt/gaudimon/README.md

 sudo dpkg -i telegraf_1.29.5-1_amd64.deb
 ```

-Telegraf by default runs as a service by telegraf user.
-But I prefer running telegraf under a different user with access to sudo command, such as sudo lldptool command that gaudimon uses.
+Telegraf by default runs as a service by the telegraf user.
+But I prefer running telegraf under a different user with access to sudo commands, such as the ```sudo lldptool``` command that gaudimon uses.
 So edit /lib/systemd/system/telegraf.service and change User=telegraf to something else, for example User=ciscouser.

 To allow running sudo command by ciscouser without asking for password, I add a new file, name 91-ciscouser at /etc/sudoers.d/ with the following line

 ```
 ciscouser ALL=(ALL) NOPASSWD:ALL
 ```
-Change this content to allow only specific sudo commands without asking for password.
+Change this content to allow only specific sudo commands.

 Change ownership of /var/log/telegraf to ciscouser to allow this user to write logs
 ```
 sudo chown -R ciscouser:sudo /var/log/telegraf
 ```

-Create /usr/local/telegraf director and copy gaudi_mon.py inside it.
+Create /usr/local/telegraf directory and copy gaudi_mon.py inside it.
 ```
 sudo mkdir /usr/local/telegraf
 sudo chown ciscouser:sudo /usr/local/telegraf
 mv gaudi_mon.py /usr/local/telegraf/
 ```
-sudo cp telegraf.service /lib/systemd/system/telegraf.service

 Finally, restart telegraf service
 ```